-Shannon here: Louise M. Gouge shares the ups and downs of her writing journey, plus a change win an e-book or print copy of her latest Contemporary Romance, Winning Amber.
+Shannon here: Louise M. Gouge shares the ups and downs of her writing journey, plus a chance to win an e-book or print copy of her latest Contemporary Romance, Winning Amber.
 Print for US only.
 Comment or answer the question in this post to enter the drawing.
 Deadline: Sept 26th, 11:59 pm central time.
 Here’s Louise:

 We writers might compare our writing careers to a voyage.
 It can be either smooth sailing, or it can face turbulent seas like the ships on Deadliest Catch.
 There’s the setting out to sea when we launch our beloved, carefully crafted book.
 This can be sending it to an agent requesting representation or directly to an editor we met at conference.
 Or, should we happen to secure that agent or editor or that coveted contract, our voyage can involve launching a newly published book.
 We’ve got it made.
 Should be smooth sailing from then on, right?